MarcoAdami/Pratt-Parser-Rust/README.md

-# Pratt Parser - Rust implementation
+# Algebraic Pratt Parser - Rust implementation

 It is a lighweight parser that enables the traslation of expression in a AST.